David Revoy: Other work and use

 Revoy received the CG Choice Award for his 2010 work "Alice in Wonderland".
-In 2022, Revoy re-licensed the work from CC-BY-NC-SA to the more permissive CC-BY 4.0 international.
+In 2022, he re-licensed it from CC BY-NC-ND to the more permissive CC BY 4.0 international.

 Revoy mostly creates original work, but also remixes other public domain and free works, for example Alice in Wonderland or Wikipe-tan.
 One of his most famous works is "Yin and Yang of World Hunger", a 2010 remix of the yin and yang symbol, which generated both admiration and negative comments.

-Revoy's images has been used in research described as "training a computer to turn pencil sketches into cleaned line-art."
+Revoy's images have been used in research described as "training a computer to turn pencil sketches into cleaned line-art."
 In 2022, Revoy had noted that his 2006 work "Narcissus & Echo" was popular among scholars, and for use in theses and books about mythology, but tracking royalties and granting permissions for editing it was becoming cumbersome.
 He then released an updated version under a more free license.

 On his blog, he publishes many of his works, often in high resolution and under permissive Creative Commons licenses.
 Some work, which Revoy prefers not be used for commercial or political purposes without his approval, are published under more restrictive licenses.

 Revoy publishes tutorials, time-lapse videos, and speed-painting videos showing his work process.
 He has published descriptions of his hardware and software setup.

-October 23–November 11, 2023, Bulles à croquer organized a large exhibition at an E.Leclerc supermarket in Plérin.
+23 October – 11 November 2023, Bulles à croquer organized a large exhibition at an E.Leclerc supermarket in Plérin.
 The exhibition was called "Un monde magique" ("A Magic World").
 70 of Revoy's work were displayed in large print.
 Quality upgrades were required and upscaling was performed using G'MIC.

 Revoy has started a less serial, more anthological comic also set in Hereva called Mini Fantasy Theater.
 It is intended as a spiritual sequel or companion series to Pepper&Carrot as the original comic's run continues into the mid-2020s.